-Research shows that many people living with serious medical illnesses like end stage kidney disease also suffer from comorbid behavioral health issues like anxiety and depression2.
-With additional funding we could build on the existing trauma-informed training.
+Research shows that many people living with serious medical illnesses like end stage kidney disease also suffer from comorbid behavioral health issues like anxiety and depression.
+With additional funding we can expand trauma-informed care training for our staff.

 2 Center to Advance Palliative Care, The Case for Better Behavioral Health Integration in Serious Illness Care Settings, August 10, 2020